RTÉ: RTÉ personality salaries

-The above presenters are treated by RTÉ as independent contractors, rather than as employees, meaning RTÉ does not have to pay the employer's Pay Related Social Insurance contribution.
+The above presenters are treated by RTÉ as independent contractors, rather than as employees, meaning that RTÉ does not have to pay the employer's Pay Related Social Insurance contribution.

 2023 secret payment and management pay scandal

-It emerged publicly in June 2023, having been known to executive management since early March 2023, that the figures previously published relating to Ryan Tubridy's earnings were inaccurate; this had been supplied, at least in part, through a barter account, attracting substantial additional costs.
-In addition, costs of Tubridy hosting commercial events for advertising partner Renault were paid by RTÉ.
-The scandal caused by this was associated with massive public disquiet, political comment and the resignation of the Director General of RTÉ.
-The chair of the RTÉ Board said that the scandal was a "serious breach of trust with the public", with more than €80,000 more spent on fees associated with the transfer of €150,000 of that extra money.
-It was revealed the next day that the outgoing Director General of RTÉ Dee Forbes had been suspended from her employment a day prior to the controversy and issued a statement defending her record.
+It emerged publicly in June 2023, as executive management had known since early March 2023, that the figures previously published relating to Ryan Tubridy's earnings were inaccurate; these earnings had been supplied, at least in part, through a barter account, attracting substantial additional costs.
+In addition, the costs of Tubridy hosting commercial events for advertising partner Renault were paid by RTÉ.
+The resulting scandal was associated with massive public disquiet, political commentary and the resignation of RTÉ's director general.
+The chair of the RTÉ Board said that the scandal was a "serious breach of trust with the public", with more than an additional €80,000 spent on fees associated with the transfer of €150,000 of that extra money.
+It was revealed the next day that the outgoing director general of RTÉ, Dee Forbes, had been suspended from her employment a day before the controversy and had issued a statement defending her record.
 Taoiseach Leo Varadkar described the failure as a breach of trust and truth between RTÉ and the Government, the Oireachtas and the people.
 On 26 June 2023, Forbes tendered her resignation with immediate effect.
-Adrian Lynch, Director of Channels and Marketing, was appointed to the position of Deputy Director General and also assumed the role of interim Director-General following Forbes' suspension and resignation, and prior to the planned arrival of Kevin Bakhurst into that role on 11 July.
+Adrian Lynch, the director of channels and marketing, was appointed to the position of deputy director general and also assumed the role of interim director general following Forbes' suspension and resignation, before the planned arrival of Kevin Bakhurst in that role on 11 July.